-Manufacturing PMI in Poland averaged 50.94 points from 2011 until 2020, reaching an all time high of 55.90 points in February of 2014 and a record low of 31.90 points in April of 2020.
+Manufacturing PMI in Poland averaged 51.21 points from 2011 until 2021, reaching an all time high of 59.40 points in June of 2021 and a record low of 31.90 points in April of 2020.
 This page provides the latest reported value for - Poland Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Poland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Markit Economics
+Poland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Manufacturing PMI in Poland is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Poland to stand at 51.00 in 12 months time.
-In the long-term, the Poland Manufacturing PMI is projected to trend around 52.50 points in 2021 and 53.00 points in 2022, according to our econometric models.
+Manufacturing PMI in Poland is expected to be 54.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Manufacturing PMI is projected to trend around 54.00 points in 2022 and 53.60 points in 2023, according to our econometric models.